THE HORSE 2026, 2014, 2002, 1990, 1978, 1966, 1954

 Famous people born in the Year Of The Horse:

-Paul McCartney, Adam Sandler, Aretha Franklin, Aimee Garcia, Shila Amzah (Nurshahila binti Amir Amzah), Ang Lee, Aretha Franklin, Barbara Streisand, Chopin, Clint Eastwood, Davy Crockett, Denzel Washington, Gema Rowlands, Gilberto Gil,
+Joe Biden, Ella (Noch Zila binti Aminuddin), Paul McCartney, Angela Merkel, Adam Sandler, Aretha Franklin, Aimee Garcia, Shila Amzah (Nurshahila binti Amir Amzah), Ang Lee, Aretha Franklin, Barbara Streisand, Chopin, Clint Eastwood, Davy Crockett, Denzel Washington, Gema Rowlands, Gilberto Gil,

-Halley Berry, Harrison Ford, Jesse Metcalfe, Jerry Seinfeld, Recep Tayyip Erdoğan, John Travolta, Kathleen Turner, Angela Merkel, Michelle Rodriguez, Moises Alou, President Teddy
+Halley Berry, Harrison Ford, Clint Eastwood, Harrison Ford, Frank Lampard, Barbra Streisand, Jesse Metcalfe, Jerry Seinfeld, Recep Tayyip Erdoğan, John Travolta, Kathleen Turner, Angela Merkel, Michelle Rodriguez, Moises Alou, President Teddy

 Roosevelt, Rembrandt, Rene Russo, Rita Hayworth, Robert Wagner, Salma Hayek, Sean Connery, Ted Williams, Tea Leoni, William Baldwin,